ELanning/checkr/README.md

 ## How

-On save and open, checkr looks for any `checkr.js` file in the current directory and iterates up to the root, applying any other `checkr.js` files along the way.
+On file save and open, checkr looks for a `checkr.js` file in the current directory and iterates up to the root, applying any other `checkr.js` files along the way.

 This means you can put global checks in the project root `checkr.js` file, but also have directory specific checks.
 For example `tests/checkr.js` only applies to files in the `tests` folder and its subdirectories.

-A `checkr.js` file should contain a single array of functions to run on save.
+A `checkr.js` file should contain a single array of functions to run on file save and open.

 Each function is passed the `file` being saved or opened, and a function to `underline` code.